 In fact, Twain only chooses elements of physical characterization that are essential to the story.

 Every element of Pap's appearance, from his filthy, vine-like black hair, to his fish-hued flesh, are tied to his personality traits.
 He is ugly on the inside, and the outside appropriately matches.
-If one were to write up a character profile on Pap Finn, as any high schools student might be tasked to do, they would be able to link the character's actions, which go from despicable to outright evil in the book's early chapters, to his hideous appearance.
+If one were to write up a character profile on Pap Finn, as any high school student might be tasked to do, they would be able to link the character's actions, which go from despicable to outright evil in the book's early chapters, to his hideous appearance.

 4. Use just enough detail